meegpipe/meegpipe/tutorials/batman/README.md

 ===

 This tutorial illustrates a real data processing use-case that was performed within the [BATMAN project][batman-proj].
-Below I assume that you are following this tutorial at the _somerengrid_, i.e. at one of the nodes from the private computing grid of the [Sleep&Cognition][sc] team of the [Netherlands Institute for Neuroscience][nin].
+Below I assume that you are following this tutorial at the _somerengrid_, i.e. at one of the nodes of the private computing grid of the [Sleep&Cognition][sc] team of the [Netherlands Institute for Neuroscience][nin].
+In particular, the raw data files that are used in this tutorial are not yet publicly available.

 [batman-proj]: http://www.neurosipe.nl/project.php?id=23&sess=6eccc41939665cfccccd8c94d8e0216f
 [sc]: http://www.nin.knaw.nl/research_groups/van_someren_group